b3nj4m/hubot/docs/scripting.md

 ## Anatomy of a script

-When you created your hubot, the generator also created a `scripts` directory.
+When you created your brobbot, the generator also created a `scripts` directory.
 If you peek around there, you will see some examples of scripts.
 For a script to be a script, it needs to:

-* live in a directory on the hubot script load path (`src/scripts` and `scripts` by default)
+* live in a directory on the brobbot script load path (`src/scripts` and `scripts` by default)
 * be a `.coffee` or `.js` file
 * export a function